alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 ```

 This could be used for emergency situations or to counteract strong winds.
+Also, maximum power is only reached with full-on sun,
+which is a couple of hours per day max, so we need some margin.

 Storing all this energy can be costly.
 Energy density for LiPo batteries can reach 200 Wh/kg,